You at 8 weeks pregnant

 - The eyes have formed underneath a layer of skin.
 The nose is starting to show.
-The upper jaw and roof of the mouth come together.
+The upper jaw and roof of the mouth are coming together.
 The inner ear and tongue are developing.

 - Webbed fingers are taking shape.

-- The reproductive organs are developing, but it’s too early to tell whether it’s a girl or a boy.
+- The reproductive organs are developing, but it’s too early to tell whether you’re having a girl or a boy.

 - The embryo’s tail is getting smaller – it will eventually disappear.